leighseverson/countyweather/README.md

 ![](README-unnamed-chunk-13-1.png)

-This map uses functions from the `choroplethr` package to overlay weather monitor locations on a shaded map showing the county's boundaries.
+This map uses functions from the `choroplethr` package to overlay weather station locations on a shaded map showing the county's boundaries.
 According to the `choroplethrMaps` [reference manual](https://cran.r-project.org/web/packages/choroplethrMaps/choroplethrMaps.pdf), the `choroplethr` package took these county shapefiles from the U.S. Census 2010 [Cartographic Boundary shapefiles page](https://www.census.gov/geo/mapsdata/data/tiger-cart-boundary.html) in May 2014.

 ### Pulling hourly data

 You can also use functions in the `countyweather` package to pull hourly wind speed and temperature data by county from NOAA's Integrated Surface Data (ISD) weather dataset.
-In this case, NOAA's web services will not identify weather monitors by FIPS, so instead this function will pull all monitors within a certain radius of the county's population mean center to represent weather within that county.
+In this case, NOAA's web services will not identify weather stations by FIPS, so instead this function will pull all weather stations within a certain radius of the county's population mean center to represent weather within that county.

 An estimated radius is calculated for each county using 2010 U.S. Census Land Area data - each county is assumed to be roughly ciruclar.
 The calculated radius (in km), as well as the longitude and latitude of the population-weighted center for each county are included as elements in the list returned from `hourly_fips`.